gpaux/Mediana/CaseStudy01.md

               label=c("Standard", "Optismistic"))
 {% endhighlight %}

-##### Generation of report
+##### Report generation

-Once the Presentation Model has been defined, the report is ready to be generated using the `GenerateReport` function:
+Once the presentation model has been defined, the simulation report is ready to be generated using the `GenerateReport` function:

 {% highlight R %}
 # Report Generation
 GenerateReport(presentation.model = case.study1.presentation.model,